nhoangg27/ALIGN/README.md

 # **ALIGNing Learned Representations: Domain-General Models Triangulate Physicochemical Interactions in Analytical Separations**

 # General
-Graphormer-RT is an extension to the Graphormer package, with [documentation](https://graphormer.readthedocs.io/), and the original code on [Github](https://github.com/microsoft/Graphormer/) with additional usage examples.
-If you use this code, **please cite our work that led to the development of this platform and the original Graphormer**
+ALIGN is an extension toour previous work, Graphormer-RT, and the Graphormer package.
+The [documentation](https://graphormer.readthedocs.io/) and the original code on [Github](https://github.com/microsoft/Graphormer/) contain additional usage examples.
+If you use this code, **please cite our work that led to the development of this platform and the original Graphormer**.

 ```bibtex
 @article{Stienstra2025,